proteanhq/protean/docs/user/logging.rst

 ``protean.event``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Log messages related to publishing, subscribing and processing of Domain Events.
+Log messages related to publishing, subscribing and processing of Events.